-- 1. Attach a hose from a city water faucet to the city water connector in the water center on the left (driver) side of your coach. - 2.
-Turn the water center diverter valve to the WATER TANK FILL position as shown in following photo. - 3.
-Open city water faucet.
+- 1. Attach a hose from a city water faucet to the city water connector in the water center. - 2.
+Turn the water center diverter valve to the WATER TANK FILL position as shown in following photo.

+- 3. Open city water faucet.
 (See subsequent NOTE for pressure regulator recommendation.) - 4.
 Tank is full when water begins to flow from the tank vent tube beneath the coach.